navneeth31/wannacryAttack/README.md

 ---

 ## Forensic Analysis (observations — non-actionable)
-Below are high-level behavioral observations useful to defenders and analysts:
+Below are high-level behavioral observations useful to attackers and analysts:

 - *File activity:* Rapid modification/overwrite of user files; appearance of ransom note files in affected directories.
 - *Process behavior:* Creation of processes that perform file I/O at scale, often with elevated privileges.
-- *Persistence & startup:* Attempts to establish persistence via system startup/registry changes (general concept — not specific keys).
-- *Network behavior:* Outbound network connections to hosts during or after the compromise; SMB-related scanning or connection attempts in cases of worm-like propagation.
+- *Network behavior:* Outbound network connections to hosts during or after the compromise.
 - *Encryption patterns:* Files replaced/renamed and encrypted in place; original files often no longer readable by standard apps.
 - *Ransom note presence:* Text files dropped in directories explaining payment and recovery steps.